-- The student may be assigned to in-school suspension and require a parent conference.
-The student may be referred to attend a smoking/ tobacco health awareness seminar at a later date (if available) or other consequences may be applied.
-Failure to attend the seminar, if offered, may result in further consequences. - The student may be suspended from school and a parent conference will be held. - Smoking/tobacco products/devices will be confiscated by administration at which time a student's parent/guardian will be contacted to discuss returning the confiscated property to the parent/guardian.
-Administration will not return smoking/ tobacco products/devices to any student, regardless of age. - The student may be subject to referral to police where local ordinance or state law prohibits possession and/or use of tobacco or vaping products by unauthorized individuals.
+- The student will be assigned to in-school suspension and require a parent conference.
+The student will be referred to Participate in on-line or in-person vaping and healthy decisionmaking education programs. - The student may be suspended from school and a parent conference will be held. - Smoking/tobacco products/devices will be confiscated by administration at which time a student's parent/guardian will be contacted to discuss returning the confiscated property to the parent/guardian.
+Administration will not return smoking/

+- tobacco products/devices to any student, regardless of age. - The student may be subject to referral to police where local ordinance or state law prohibits possession and/or use of tobacco or vaping products by unauthorized individuals.